REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 are both particularly suited for class teaching—this activity could be

 profitable enough to cover all costs required to setup the

 firmware/software development workbench, and to manufacture a teaching

 set of LHFSD-HCK kits.
 Anyway, if you build your LHFSD-HCK or

 not, you still need to study this book, at least to find out of what is

 all the fuss about—right?

-Attention: in the fifth edition of LHFSD is suggested that the
+In the fifth edition of LHFSD is suggested that

 readers could use a prototyping breadboard for hardware design,